Stte/malloc_failer/README.md

 # malloc_failer
 To make testing mallocs fails a tiny bit easier.
-Malloc_failer fails mallocs one by one to help checking that malloc's are properly protected.
+Malloc_failer fails mallocs one by one to help checking that mallocs are properly protected.

 ---